chaitanya2334/lsm/README.md

 ```

 ## Convert Data
 The wlp-mstg-dataset is provided as a submodule in this repository.
-However, is present in the standoff format.
+However, it is present in the standoff format.
+It is necessary to extract all the actions, entities and relations from the standoff format and store them into json format for faster batching through pytorch's `Dataloader` operations.
-This must be converted into json format, before running the code.
 ```
 python -m src.preprocessing.to_json
 ```